 It may look plain, but this is no ordinary bathtub.
 This is a vintage, cast-iron tub installed in a Chicago high-rise apartment in the 1920’s.
 It withstood the test of time.
 They don’t make tubs quite like this anymore.
 NPC is on a mission to preserve the past.
 We are helping a customer gather important data they will need to manufacture these calming casks.
 We can measure different object sizes, surface finishes, and shape complexities utilizing structured light 3d scanning.
-Here, NPC Designer, Chad uses the ATOS Q blue light scanner to digitally capture the tub’s exact size and shape.
-But, before we get to the final deliverable there are steps we need to achieve for success on this unique scanning project.
+Here, Design Engineer, Chad uses the ATOS Q blue light scanner to digitally capture the tub’s exact size and shape.
+Before we get to the final deliverable there are steps we need to achieve for success on this unique blue light scanning project.

 Up next, Chad adheres tiny, calibrated stickers all over the surface of the tub.
 He uses tweezers to handle the small dots.
 They are delicate and he has to be careful not to damage them.
 The stickers are calibrated to an exact size and thickness.
-This part of the process is quite time consuming due to the size of the object and number of stickers needed to cover the area.
+As one can imagine, this part of the process is time consuming due to the size of the object and number of stickers needed to cover the area being scanned.
 We use these stickers because each scan is made up of several sub-scans.
 Using the stickers enables us to triangulate the areas and stitch the scans together seamlessly.

 Once the scanning is complete, Chad heads back to the office.
 There is collection of data and post-scan processing to be completed.
 He uses software created by GOM to perform this task.
 There is a transformation process where the data is stitched together to make one single scan file.
 The software also knows to subtract the stickers because of the diameter and thickness we discussed earlier.
 The final deliverable is a point cloud of the data in STL format.